ericstober/nodejs-crash-course-2024/README.md

 ## server.js

-imports http module that is included in node.js
+Imports http module that is included in node.js.

-creates a server using the http module
+Creates a server using the http module.
+This file handles routes for the index.html and about.html files that are in the public folder.